WorldWideTelescope/wwt-webgl-engine/docs/engine-index.md

-# The WWT WebGL Engine API Reference

-Welcome!
+This package is the core WWT WebGL engine, transpiled from C# and decorated with TypeScript annotations.